robtweed/qewd-jsdb/KVS.md

 Find the [KVS source code here](https://github.com/robtweed/ewd-document-store/tree/master/lib/proto/kvs).

+## Enabling Use of the KVS APIs

+You can create and maintain a *Key/Value Store (KVS)* at any QEWD-JSdb Document Node Object.

+Having instantiated the Document Object Node object, you must enable its use of the *KVS* APIs.
+For example:

+        doc = this.documentStore.use('jsdbKvs', 'demo')
+        doc.enable_kvs()

+The Document Node object will be augmented with a *kvs* property object, via which you can invoke the *KVS* APIs, eg:

+        var key = 123;
+        var record = {a: 1, b: 2};

+        doc.kvs.add(key, record);

 ## Usage Notes on the KVS Explorer Application

 In the top row of the table you'll see the first of a set of pre-created record objects which will